thadguidry/pub/README.md

 <object ID>/<object instance ID>/<resource ID>
 ```

 This URI template approach follows the [Web Linking](https://tools.ietf.org/html/rfc5988) and the [CoRE Link Format](https://tools.ietf.org/html/rfc5988) .
 Objects are typed containers, which define the semantic type of instances.
 Instances represent specific object types at runtime, and allow Smart Object endpoints to expose multiple sensors and actuators of a particular type.
-Object instances are themselves containers for resources, which are the observable properties of an object.
+Object instances are themselves containers for resources, which are the observable properties or targets for actuation of an object.

-For example, a temperature sensor example URI would be `3303/0/5700`:
+An example of a temperature sensor URI would be `coap://device1.example.com/3303/0/5700`:

 ```
 3300  -> Temperature Sensor